 - Provisional application number US 62/873,116 (“Method and System for Advertising on TV”) filled on 07/11/2019.

 - Software Requirements Specification that describes IntapTV and serves as a base for the development of the invented functionality in the Licensee’s System.

 What are the terms of using the SRS?

 Licensor (Intap, Inc.) grants to the Licensee non-exclusive, worldwide, royalty-free, non-transferable, and non-assignable rights to the Licensed IP in all fields of use to reproduce related technologies and to develop, modify, create derivative works, make, have made, and to use licensed technologies and related services.
 As consideration for the granting of rights to the Licensed IP, the Licensee shall issue to Licensor, within 14 days from the Effective Date, five percent (5%) of the outstanding non-voting common stock of Licensee, on a fully diluted basis as of the date of the issue.

-Can I get funding and open my own OTT service by using the SRS?
+Can I get funding to open my own OTT service by using SRS?

-Yes, you can.
-Software Requirements Specification (SRS) makes it easy for anyone to get funding and launch their own OTT service worldwide.
+Yes, the Software Requirement Specification (SRS) makes it easy for anyone to get funding and launch their own OTT service worldwide.

 Can’t find what you are looking for?

 IntapTV technology combines the data collection and targeting capabilities of pay-per-click with the reach of TV.
 We’re proof that investing in TV advertisements leads to conversions – and with cutting-edge ad personalization, we keep advertisers and viewers happy.